desenvolvedorIcotrade/App.bot/blog/_posts/2017-06-30-expanding-our-vision.md

 - **Automate refactors for breaking changes** by machine learning the changes Dependabot users are making to their codebases to accommodate them

-A robot can dream, right?
+To be clear, we know this would be insanely hard.
+But a robot can dream, right?

 [vision_blog_post]: https://dependabot.com/blog/a-bigger-vision-for-dependency-management